krasserm/fairseq-image-captioning/README.md

 - Kelvin Xu, Jimmy Ba, Ryan Kiros, Kyunghyun Cho, Aaron Courville, Ruslan Salakhudinov, Rich Zemel, and Yoshua Bengio.
 [Show, Attend and Tell: Neural image caption generation with visual attention](https://arxiv.org/abs/1502.03044).
   In International Conference on Machine Learning.
 2015.

-- ...

-**This project is still early work in progress**.
-Basic training and usage of transformer-based image captioning models is possible but hyper-parameters have not been tuned yet.
-ViLBERT integration is still pending.

 ## Setup